I used to think church people had their lives together.

 Nope.
 I sure don’t.

-God already knows what I’ve done and what I’ve been through and he loves me anyways.
+God already knows what I’ve done and what I’ve been through and he loves me anyway.
 He forgives me and adores me and that’s the beauty about following Jesus.

 You can come to him frayed and stained and he opens his arms wide open.